smanttari/training_diary/README.md

 ![trainings](./img/trainings.png)

-### Analyze your trainings
+### Analyse your trainings

-* Analyze your training amounts with various graphical reports
+* Analyse your training amounts with various graphical reports

 ![report_amount](./img/report_amount.png)

 ### Track your progression

-* Analyze progression in each sport
+* Analyse progression in each sport

 ![report_sport](./img/report_sport.png)

-### Multiuser support and personalise settings
+### Personalise settings

-* Multiple users can use the same program
 * Sports and training zones can be customized to each user

 ![settings](./img/settings.png)